-E-commerce platform to build, manage, and grow an online store.
+All-in-one e-commerce platform to start, run, and grow your online store.

 How likely is Shopify to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas Shopify actually fits — and what changes day-one when you adopt it.

-Sign up, choose a free theme, add products, set up Shopify Payments, connect Instagram shopping, and publish within a day.
+Sign up for Basic Shopify, use a free theme, add products via mobile app, set up Shopify Payments, and launch within a day.

 Project the real annual outlay, including the implied monthly cost when only an annual tier is published.